user01/Presidential-Debates/README.md

 # Presidential Debates

-This project performs data cleaning and feature engineering on transcripts of each of the 2016 US Presidential Debates.
+This project performs data cleaning, feature engineering, and prediction models on transcripts of each of the 2016 US Presidential Debates.

 ## Environment